comroid-git/T-Zero/README.md

 Timezones are parsed using [TimeZone#getTimeZone](https://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html#getTimeZone(java.lang.String) in the Java runtime.
 Valid schemes can be found in the [TimeZone documentation](https://docs.oracle.com/javase/7/docs/api/java/util/TimeZone.html) for the Oracle Java Runtime.

-Basically, values like `GMT+2`, `UTC` or such are allowed.
+Basically, values baset on the Greenwich Mean Time (GMT), like `GMT+2` are allowed.
 Locations, like cities or countries are not allowed.

 ## All TempVoicer commands
 ### VoiceChannel commands